BardOfCodes/seg_metrics_pytorch/readme.md

 ## Acknowledgement

-A few parts have been adopted from the code present in [martinkersner/py_img_seg_eval](https://github.com/martinkersner/py_img_seg_eval/tree/c0bf9787ebbe3e5e2c7833efe78b5b2d392afaf1).
+A few parts have been adapted from the code present in [martinkersner/py_img_seg_eval](https://github.com/martinkersner/py_img_seg_eval/tree/c0bf9787ebbe3e5e2c7833efe78b5b2d392afaf1).
 Although the formulations are slightly wrong, it was very helpful.

 Also, a big thanks to [Video Analytics Lab](http://val.serc.iisc.ernet.in/valweb/).